 This session focuses on harnessing nanoscale phenomena and innovative deposition strategies for new types of nanostructures and nanomaterial coatings with multiple functionalities.
-Advances in thin films, nanocrystals, nanowires, nanotubes (but not 2D materials), and their applications will be addressed, as well as the development and application of novel in-situ diagnostics to understand and control these growth processes.
+Advances in thin films, nanocrystals, nanoparticles, nanowires, nanotubes, and their applications will be addressed, as well as the development and application of novel in-situ diagnostics to understand and control these growth processes.
 Further areas of interest include emerging direct-write, cluster-beam, and bio-inspired deposition methods, theoretical and computational research in nanomaterials with controlled properties, processing-structure-property relationships, novel application concepts or prototypes using nano-engineered structures, and plasma fundamentals and diagnostics.
 These topics cover the understanding and synthesis of novel nanostructured materials and how to apply them in the next-generation nano-devices, and the development of innovative manufacturing processes.

 F1.
 Invited Speaker:

 - Vladimir Popok, Aalborg University, Denmark, “Polymer Films with Gas-Phase Aggregated Nanoparticles: Formation and Applications”